Petty officer

-A petty officer (PO) is a non-commissioned officer in many navies and is given the NATO rank denotation OR-5 or OR-6.
-In many nations, they are typically equal to a sergeant in comparison to other military branches.
-Often they may be superior to a seaman, and subordinate to more senior non-commissioned officers, such as a chief petty officers.
+A petty officer (PO) is a non-commissioned officer in many navies.
+They are superior to a seaman, and subordinate to more senior non-commissioned officers, such as chief petty officers.

 Petty officers are usually sailors that have served at least several years in their respective navies.
 Petty officers represent the junior and mid-grade non-commissioned officer ranks of many naval services, and are generally responsible for the day-to-day supervision of ranks junior to them.
 They may also serve as technical specialists within their rating (military occupation).